Functions

 Functions are serverless workloads that run on Contentful’s infrastructure to provide enhanced flexibility and customization.
 You can use Functions to:

-• connect to external systems and enrich the response of requests issued through Contentful's GraphQL API, or
+- connect to external systems and enrich the response of requests issued through Contentful's GraphQL API,

-• filter, transform, and handle events coming from Contentful without having to set up your own backend.
+- filter, transform, and handle events coming from Contentful without having to set up your own server, or

 At times, you may need to reference content stored outside of Contentful.
-With External references you can seamlessly integrate your custom code within the delivery context.
-Some of our marketplace apps, such as Shopify, commercetools and Cloudinary, already have out-of-the-box support for this feature.
-For more information, see the External references page.
+With Custom external references you can seamlessly integrate your custom code within the delivery context.
+Some of our marketplace apps, such as Shopify, Commercetools and Cloudinary, already have out-of-the-box support for this feature.
+For more information, see the Custom external references page.

 The following diagram displays the Function request flow: